erniebrodeur/ruby-beautify/README.md

   I don't have every ruby style tested against, so I expect some gaps.
 Feel free to submit issues (please include an example) and I'll figure out how to 'beautify' it.

+Please feel free to open issues, I am actively working on this project again, thanks entirely to the ripper gem.

 ## Todo

   * Add vim style comment hinting.